 Each biscuit ball contains about 120 calories.
 This recipe includes wheat (gluten), milk, and eggs—check all packaged snack ingredient lists for other allergens.

-Pin It Make these spicy pumpkin bites for your next gathering—the vibrant color and bold flavor always steal the show!
+Make these spicy pumpkin bites for your next gathering—the vibrant color and bold flavor always steal the show!

 Recipe Questions & Answers